Chinstrap penguin: Conservation status

-In 2018, the IUCN estimated that the population of chinstrap penguins was around 8 million specimens.
+In 2018, the IUCN estimated the chinstrap penguin population at around 8 million individuals.
 Although it is believed to be decreasing overall, its population is not severely fragmented; it is increasing or stable in many sites.
 The species is classified as least concern on the IUCN Red List as of 2016, due to its large range and population, following five previous assessments of the same status from 2004 to 2012 and three assessments as "unknown" from 1988 to 2000.

 The chinstrap penguin is primarily threatened by climate change.
 In several parts of its range, climate change decreases the abundance of krill, which likely makes reproduction less successful.
-For instance, a 2019 expedition to breeding grounds on Elephant Island showed a fifty percent population decline in just under fifty years.
+For instance, a 2019 expedition to breeding grounds on Elephant Island found a 50% population decline in just under 50 years.
 Other potential threats include volcanic events and human fishing for krill.